Ratatouille (film): Plot

-Meanwhile, Skinner discovers through a letter from Linguini's late mother that Linguini is Gusteau's illegitimate son, and the rightful owner of the restaurant.
-Skinner is shocked and enraged about this revelation, as Gusteau's will stated that he would inherit ownership of the restaurant, only if no biological heir appeared two years prior to the latter's death.
-After his lawyer verifies that Linguini is Gusteau's heir, Skinner hides the evidence in an envelope, but Remy finds it and runs away, showing the documents to Linguini, who then forces Skinner out.
-The restaurant thrives as Remy's recipes become popular, and Linguini's life improves as he develops a romantic relationship with Colette.
-Food critic Anton Ego, whose previous negative review of the restaurant indirectly led to Gusteau's death, announces to Linguini that he will dine at the restaurant.
+Meanwhile, Skinner is shocked and enraged to discover through a letter from Linguini's late mother that Gusteau is Linguini’s father, making him the rightful owner of the restaurant.
+After Skinner’s lawyer verifies that Linguini is Gusteau's son, Skinner hides the evidence in an envelope; Remy steals the envelope and brings it to Linguini, who fires Skinner.
+The restaurant thrives as Remy's recipes become popular, and Linguini develops a romantic relationship with Colette.
+Food critic Anton Ego, who negatively reviewed the restaurant shortly before Gusteau's death, announces to Linguini that he will review the restaurant again the following day.
 After Linguini takes credit for Remy's cooking at a press conference, he and Remy have a falling out.
-As revenge, Remy leads his clan to raid the restaurant's pantries for food.
-Linguini arrives to apologize, but upon discovering the raid, he furiously kicks Remy and the other rats out.
+As revenge, Remy leads his clan on a raid of the restaurant's pantries.
+Linguini arrives to apologize, but upon discovering the raid, he furiously expels Remy and his clan from the restaurant.

-The next day, Remy is captured by Skinner but promptly freed by Django and Émile.
-After returning to the restaurant, he and Linguini reconcile, and Linguini reveals the truth to his staff, who all immediately quit.
-Reminded of Gusteau's motto, Colette returns to help Django and the clan cook to Remy's directions, while Linguini waits tables.
-Skinner and a health inspector attempt to interfere, but are locked in the pantry by the rats.
-Remy creates a variation of ratatouille which reminds Ego of his mother's cooking.
-Ego asks to meet the chef, and is stunned upon being introduced to Remy after the restaurant closes for the evening.
-The next day, he writes a review titled "France's Finest", stating that he has come to understand Gusteau's motto, and describes Remy - without revealing that he is a rat - as "nothing less than the finest chef in France".
+The next day, Skinner captures Remy, who is quickly freed by Django and Émile.
+After returning to the restaurant, he and Linguini reconcile, and Linguini reveals Remy and his cooking techniques to his staff, who all immediately quit.
+Django, impressed by Remy’s grit, summons the clan to help him cook while Linguini waits tables.
+Reminded of Gusteau's motto, Colette returns to help.
+Skinner and a health inspector attempt to interfere, but the rats tie them up, gag them and lock them in the pantry.

-After Skinner and the health inspector are released, they inform the authorities and the restaurant is shut down, stripping Ego of his job and credibility.
-Remy, Linguini, and Colette open a bistro, called La Ratatouille, which a now-happier Ego invests in and frequently visits, and the rat colony settles into the bistro's attic as their new home.
+Remy prepares confit byaldi, a variation of ratatouille, which evokes in Ego fond memories of his mother's cooking.
+Astonished and delighted, Ego asks to meet the chef and is stunned when introduced to Remy.
+The next day, he writes a glowing review, stating that he has come to understand Gusteau's motto and praising Remy without revealing that he is a rat.
+Skinner and the health inspector are released; as a result, Gusteau's is shut down, costing Ego his job and reputation.
+Remy, Linguini, and Colette open a bistro called La Ratatouille, which a now-happier Ego invests in and frequents.
+The rat colony settles into the bistro's attic as their new home.